-The Saunders Gallery of Fine Art is located at the Historic Shirt Factory in Glens Falls, NY.
-Specializing in Fine Custom
+The Saunders Gallery of Fine Art is located in Glens Falls NY, in the foothills of Adirondack Park.
+The gallery specializes in Fine Custom

-Picture Framing, with a professional service no other can match in the region.
-The gallery hosts several regional artists.
+with a professional service no other can match in the region.

 The Saunders Gallery of Fine Art is proud to present...